Skip to main content

 1. What is the difference between authorization and authentication?

-Authorization is through auth signatures - an auth sig is always required when making a request to Lit, whether it be decrypting some piece of content or sending a transaction with a PKP.
+Authorization refers to the use of an auth signature, which is always required when making a request to the Lit Network, whether it be decrypting some piece of content or sending a transaction with a PKP.
+You can read more about auth sigs here: https://developer.litprotocol.com/v3/sdk/authentication/overview.

 2. Is it possible to define an access control condition that requires a signature generated by a Lit Action?